jcoliz/AzFn.IoTHubTrigger/README.md

 ## Deploy Resources

-The included [ARM Template](/.azure/deploy/azuredeploy.json) deploys all of the resources described in the architecture diagram above.
+The included [ARM Template](/.azure/deploy/azuredeploy.bicep) deploys all of the resources described in the architecture diagram above.
 It also wires up the connections between services so everything is ready to go.
+Be sure to clone this repo with submodules, as the deployment template uses modules from the [AzDeploy.Bicep](https://github.com/jcoliz/AzDeploy.Bicep) project.

 Here's what you do...